ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/1_get_a_starter_website.md

 ## Add content types

-Log in to the Back Office – add `/admin` to your installation's address (`<yourdomain>/admin`) and log in using `admin` as the login and `publish` as the password.
+Log in to the back office – add `/admin` to your installation's address (`<yourdomain>/admin`) and log in using `admin` as the login and `publish` as the password.
 Disable the Focus mode, go to content types screen and (under the Content category) add two content types with the following settings:

 ### Dog Breed